solkem/pinecone/README.md

 This gives some rise to the routing scheme perhaps being called **SNEK (Sequentially Networked Edwards Key) routing**, but perhaps we can come up with a better acronym. 🐍

-Intersecting paths between keyspace neighbours provide the bulk of the routing knowledge, whilst the spanning tree provides greedy routing for some bootstrap and path setup traffic.
-In addition, Pinecone also implements source routing and an active pathfinder, although these are currently not used by the P2P Matrix demos.
+Intersecting paths between keyspace neighbours provide the bulk of the **routing knowledge**, whilst the spanning tree provides greedy routing for some bootstrap and path setup traffic.
+In addition, Pinecone also implements **source routing and an active pathfinder**, although these are currently not used by the P2P Matrix demos.

 Pinecone is incredibly experimental still.
 There might be bugs, vulnerabilities or architectural problems that we don't yet know about.
 If you spot anything that doesn't look right, we are very happy to welcome issues and pull requests, or you can join us in [#p2p:matrix.org](https://matrix.to/#/#p2p:matrix.org).